samschott/maestral/docs/background/state_files.rst

 ********

 The index is stored in a SQLite database with contains the sync index, the sync event history of the last week and a cache of locally calculated content hashes.
-SQLAlchemy is used to manage the database and the table declarations are given by the definitions of :class:`maestral.database.IndexEntry`, :class:`maestral.database.SyncEvent` and :class:`maestral.database.HashCacheEntry`.
+We use our own light-weight ORM layer, defined in :class:`maestral.utils.orm`, to manage the mapping between Python objects and database rows.
+The actual table declarations are given by the definitions of :class:`maestral.database.IndexEntry`, :class:`maestral.database.SyncEvent` and :class:`maestral.database.HashCacheEntry`.

 State file
 **********